London, Belgrade: 20th century

+In 1908, a two-storey building of the Officers Cooperative was built at the corner of the modern Masarikova and Resavska streets.
+Designed by Svetozar Jovanović, Danilo Vladisavljević and Vladimir Popović, and built with stone, brick and limestone plaster, it is one of the most important representatives of the secession style in Belgrade.
+The central façade is modern, with large, multi-floor windows.
+Secession influence includes vertical ornaments, female heads, floral plastics, decorative consoles and cast-iron window bars.
+The dome, which is among the "largest and most beautiful" in Belgrade, is work of the tinsmith Milan Ilić.
+The building hosted a textile factory and department store "Kluz" for decades, so it is better known by that name.
+It was declared a cultural monument in 1979.
+After the bankruptcy of "Kluz", it was turned into the Chinese store in the 21st century and purchased by the Zepter company.

+The first traffic light in the city was placed at the crossroad of the Bulevar kralja Aleksandra and Takovska Street in November 1939, just above London.
+The idea was to place them at every busy crossroad in the city, but the outbreak of World War II halted the plan.
+Instead, the second traffic light was placed at London only in 1953.
+In 1965, along the entire Kneza Miloša Street, the first green wave was introduced.

 The hotel was later closed due to the ruining in 1962 and the kafana, later modern restaurant, was opened instead.
 In the 1980s, a popular disco club "London" was opened in the building.

-In 1992 the restaurant was turned into one of the branches of the "Dafiment banka", one of two major pyramid schemes in Serbia (the second has been "Jugoskandic").
+In 1991 the restaurant was turned into one of the branches of the "Dafiment banka", one of two major pyramid schemes in Serbia (the second has been "Jugoskandic").
 After the collapse of "Dafiment", London was turned into a casino, later into a wine club.
 As of 2019, it hosts one of the supermarkets of the Idea retail chain.
 Still, all venues always had name London in their names: Restoran London, Casino London, Idea London, etc.